Grants & Reimbursable Expense Payment Policy

 Grant amount will not exceed $5,000 total.

-Any educational expenses or fees not covered by tuition reimbursement
+• Additional educational expenses not covered by tuition reimbursement

-• The annual grant amount is determined through an assessment of the Scholar’s family situation.
-The Scholar will receive $7,000 annually, with an additional $1,500 annually if married, and an additional $1,000 annually for each dependent child (# determined at the time the grant is disbursed)
+Grant amounts are determined by family status.
+The Scholar receives $8,500 annually, with an additional $1,500 annually if married and an additional $1,000 annually for each dependent child.
+(Grant size is determined at the time of grant disbursement and is not retroactive.)

-• First Year grant will be disbursed upon receipt of Scholar’s overseas PCS orders by the Foundation.
+The First Year Grant will be disbursed upon receipt by the Foundation of the Scholar’s overseas PCS orders.

-• Second Year grant will be disbursed upon receipt of the Scholar’s First Year Report.
+The Second Year Grant will be disbursed upon receipt by the Foundation of the Scholar’s First Year Report.